-This is a list of the Form Types that are available in this menu option.
-Must specify at least one, can select several (separated by commas).
+This is a list of the Form Types that are available in this menu option – one or more, separated by commas.
 In the above example, seven view types have been selected.

-There are several other view types available (depending upon which version of Odoo).
+There are several other view types available (depending upon the version of Odoo).

-Limit – Can specify number of records to display initially (default 80)
+Limit – specifies the number of records to display initially (default 80)